mattgodbolt/jsbeeb/README.md

 Thanks
 ------

-Based on Tom Walker's C [B-Em emulator](http://b-em.bbcmicro.com/) -- thanks to him for his hard work and for open sourcing his code.
+jsbeeb was heavily based on Sarah Walker's C [B-Em emulator](http://b-em.bbcmicro.com/) -- thanks to her for her hard work and for open sourcing her code.

-Also huge thanks to Richard Talbot-Watkins for his advice and help along the way in fathoming out the instruction timings, interrupt fun and for being such a good pal all these many years!
+Huge thanks to Richard Talbot-Watkins for his advice and help along the way in fathoming out the instruction timings, interrupt fun, video code rewrite and for being such a good pal all these many years!

 Thanks to [Michael Borcherds](https://twitter.com/mike_geogebra) for his help; improving the keyboard layouts and handling in Javascript, reporting issues, chasing down game bugs and much more.

-Thanks to [David Banks](https://github.com/hoglet67) for his help in testing the gnarly BCD flag behaviour on real live BBCs.
+Thanks to [David Banks](https://github.com/hoglet67) (hoglet) for his help in testing the gnarly BCD flag behaviour on real live BBCs.

 Cheers to [Ed Spittles](https://github.com/BigEd) for testing various interrupt timing code on a real BBC.